 A new hire press release announces your hiring of a new team member.
 New hire press releases follow a standard press release format and include information on your new hire such as their skills, experience, and expected contribution to your business.
 New hire announcements are typically 400 to 600 words long and give your business credibility and media exposure.

-One of the most challenging aspects of writing a new hire press release comes when it’s time to distribute it to key media outlets. eReleases, our recommended press release distribution service, makes it easy to write, format, and syndicate a new hire press release to your desired audience.
-Sign up with eReleases today and you’ll receive 33 percent off your first press release.
+One of the most challenging aspects of writing a new hire press release is distributing it to key media outlets.
+Newswire makes it quick and easy to syndicate your new hire press release through a highly-trusted network used by Fortune 500 companies for over 60 years.
+Click here to get 10% off your first press release.

 Free New Hire Press Release Template